OLD TOM'S SPORTS BAR RESTAURANT

 License #2319465

-OLD TOM'S SPORTS BAR RESTAURANT in MIAMI SPRINGS currently holds an InspectFL Health Score of 87.4 out of 100 — a B grade — generally clean with some minor or moderate violations on record.
+How is this score calculated? →OLD TOM'S SPORTS BAR RESTAURANT in MIAMI SPRINGS currently holds an InspectFL Health Score of 83.3 out of 100 — a C grade — a noticeable pattern of violations across recent inspections.
 This restaurant has 2 inspections on record from Florida DBPR, with the most recent inspection on January 8, 2026.
-Across those visits, inspectors documented 21 total violations — 2 critical, 3 major, 16 minor.
+Across those visits, inspectors documented 27 total violations — 3 critical, 3 major, 21 minor.

 Start with the newest inspection, then verify the pattern